 In 2022, deferred income tax assets, net amounting to P8,200,316 were reassessed by the management based on the availability of future taxable income and recoverability.
 The assessment resulted in the derecognition of the deferred income tax assets, net as the Company transitioned to a REIT company following the listing of shares in the PSE on February 22, 2022 (Note 1).
-The derecognition of deferred income tax assets, net as expense in the statements of total comprehensive income.
+The derecognition of deferred income tax assets, net was charged to deferred income tax expense in the statements of total comprehensive income.